-Trillium stamineum is a medium sized species with relatively small flowers, the fragrance of which can be rather unpleasant.
+Trillium stamineum Harb. is a medium sized species with relatively small flowers, the fragrance of which can be rather unpleasant.
 However, the thin dark maroon petals are horizontally inclined and uniquely twisted along their length.
 Less clump forming than its two relatives, it is found in central and western Alabama, eastern Mississippi and west-central Tennessee.
 Photo by John Lonsdale.

-Trillium sulcatum is a large showy species with dark red-maroon to purple flowers with broad petals that are slightly flatter than those of T. simile.
-Of course occasional white, pink cream and yellow forms can be found together with beautiful bicolors and picotees.
+Trillium sulcatum T.S.Patrick is native to these states in the United States: Alabama, Georgia, Kentucky, North Carolina, Tennessee, Virginia, West Virginia.
+It is a large showy species with dark red-maroon to purple flowers with broad petals that are slightly flatter than those of Trillium simile.
+Occasional white, pink cream and yellow forms can be found together with beautiful bicolors and picotees.
 Photos by John Lonsdale.

-Trillium tschonoskii is a small species from Japan and the Himalayas.
+Trillium tschonoskii Maxim. is a small species from Japan and the Himalayas.
 Photo by Mari Kitama taken in Japan.
 Picture of seeds starting to grow in mid-July in England by David Pilling.

-Trillium undulatum has a broad range in the eastern parts of the United States and Canada, from Georgia north to Ontario and Quebec, following the Appalachian Mountains.
+Trillium undulatum Willd. has a broad range in the eastern parts of the United States and Canada, from Georgia north to Ontario and Quebec, following the Appalachian Mountains.
 In some states, it is listed as endangered.
 In the wild it is found in humus rich, acidic soil in a shady area.
 In cultivation, it does well in open woodlands where the soil remains moist in the summer.
 It takes 2-3 years for plants to flower from seeds.
 Transplanting should be done while plants are in flowers.
 Photos by Nhu Nguyen.